-A brake control must be installed in your tow vehicle to activate electric brakes with 12-volt power either manually or by foot brake pedal.
+A brake control must be installed in your tow vehicle, mounted under dash to activate the electric brakes with 12-volt power either manually or by foot brake pedal.
+Electronic type is used most widely.
+Each brand has their own operating instructions.